History of North Korea in Timeline

 1991: UN Membership

-In 1991, North Korea became a member of the United Nations.
+In 1991, North Korea became a member of the United Nations, marking a step towards international engagement.

 1991: North Korea Joins the United Nations

-In 1991, North Korea joined the United Nations along with South Korea.
+In 1991, North Korea joined the United Nations together with South Korea.

-1992: Kim Jong Il Takes Over State Tasks
+1992: Kim Jong Il Begins Taking Over State Tasks

-In 1992, as Kim Il Sung's health deteriorated, his son Kim Jong Il slowly began taking over various state tasks.
+In 1992, as Kim Il Sung's health began deteriorating, his son Kim Jong Il slowly began taking over various state tasks.

 In 1992, references to Marxism-Leninism were omitted from the constitution of North Korea.

-In December 1993, North Korea declared the last seven-year plan unsuccessful and thereafter stopped announcing plans.
+In December 1993, North Korea declared its last seven-year plan unsuccessful and ceased announcing subsequent plans.

 1994: Death of Kim Il Sung

-In 1994, Kim Il Sung died of a heart attack, marking a significant transition in North Korean leadership.
+In 1994, Kim Il Sung died of a heart attack, leading to a period of national mourning and the eventual succession of Kim Jong Il.

 1994: Kim Jong Il Succeeds Kim Il Sung

-In 1994, Kim Jong Il succeeded his father, Kim Il Sung, as the leader of North Korea.
+In 1994, Kim Jong Il succeeded Kim Il Sung as the leader of North Korea.

 1994: Agreed Framework Signed

-In 1994, North Korea promised to halt its development of nuclear weapons under the Agreed Framework.
+In 1994, North Korea promised to halt its development of nuclear weapons under the Agreed Framework, which was subsequently rejected in 2002.

 1995: Start of North Korean Famine

-In 1996, the government of North Korea accepted UN food aid due to the ongoing famine crisis.
+In 1996, the government accepted UN food aid, acknowledging the severity of the ongoing famine.

-In 1997, international donors led by the United States started food shipments through the World Food Program in an effort to fight the famine in North Korea.
+In 1997, international donors led by the United States initiated shipments of food through the World Food Programme to combat the famine in North Korea.

 1998: Institution of the Sunshine Policy

-In 1998, South Korean president Kim Dae-jung instituted the Sunshine Policy, marking a watershed in inter-Korean relations.
+In 1998, the Sunshine Policy was instituted by South Korean president Kim Dae-jung, marking a watershed in inter-Korean relations.

-By 2000, the situation in North Korea improved owing to a massive international food assistance effort, but the economy continued to suffer from food shortages, dilapidated infrastructure and a critically low energy supply.
+By 2000, the situation in North Korea improved owing to a massive international food assistance effort, though the economy continued to suffer.

 2000: Population Estimate

-Demographic experts in the 20th century estimated that the population would grow to 25.5 million by 2000, but this increase never occurred due to the North Korean famine.
+In 2000, demographic experts estimated that North Korea's population would grow to 25.5 million by 2000, but this increase never occurred due to the North Korean famine.

 2001: George W. Bush Becomes U.S. President

-In 2001, the international environment changed once George W. Bush became U.S. President, with his administration rejecting South Korea's Sunshine Policy and the Agreed Framework.
+In 2001, the international environment changed once George W. Bush became U.S. President, whose administration rejected South Korea's Sunshine Policy and the Agreed Framework.

 2002: Second Round of Reforms

-In 2002, a second round of reforms led to an expansion of market activities, partial monetization, flexible prices and salaries, and the introduction of incentives and accountability techniques.
+In 2002, North Korea implemented a second round of reforms, leading to an expansion of market activities, partial monetization, flexible prices and salaries, and the introduction of incentives and accountability techniques.

-In 2002, the famine had a significant impact on the population growth rate in North Korea, causing it to decline to 0.9% annually.
+In 2002, the North Korean famine caused the population growth rate to decline to 0.9% annually.

-According to a 2003 report, almost 100% of the population had access to water and sanitation in North Korea.
+According to a 2003 report by the United States Department of State, almost 100% of the North Korean population had access to water and sanitation.

-According to a United Nations Environmental Programme report in 2003, forests covered over 70 percent of North Korea, mostly on steep slopes.
+In 2003, a United Nations Environmental Programme report indicated that forests covered over 70 percent of North Korea, mainly on steep slopes.

-In July 2004, The Goguryeo tombs were registered on UNESCO's list of World Heritage Sites, marking the first World Heritage property of North Korea.
+In July 2004, the Goguryeo tombs were registered as the first World Heritage property of North Korea in the UNESCO World Heritage Committee (WHC).

 2004: South Korean Assessment of Chemical and Biological Weapons